DarkflameUniverse/NexusDashboard/README.md

   * Analytics:
     * Provide reporting to Developers to help better solve issues
     * Disabled by default.
 Set `ALLOW_ANALYTICS` to true to enable.
+  * Themes:
+    * Choose a color scheme for your dashboard

 # Deployment